benchristel/snug/README.md

 Snug is a thin but opinionated wrapper around flexbox.
 It is based around the following concepts:

 - `<Stack>` and `<Shelf>` create vertical and horizontal flex containers, respectively.
+They are absolutely positioned elements with `inset: 0`, so they stretch themselves to the edges of their nearest positioned ancestor and stick there, like an overprotective tarp.
-- Within a Stack or Shelf, a `<Cubby>` creates a box that is just big enough to fit its content.
-Cubbies are typically used for headers, footers, and sidebars.
+- Within a Stack or Shelf, a `<Box>` creates a container.
+By default, a Box is just big enough to fit its content and does not expand or shrink.
+If the Boxes within a stack are too big or too numerous to fit onscreen, they will simply overflow and be hidden.
+If the Boxes within a shelf don't fit in one row, they'll wrap to multiple rows.
-- By contrast, an `<Expanse>` creates an expanding region that will fill all the space not taken up by the Cubbies in the same Stack or Shelf.
-- A `<Module>` is an absolutely positioned element with `inset: 0`.
-It stretches itself to the edges of its nearest positioned ancestor and sticks there, like an overprotective tarp.
-Typically, a Module is the topmost component of a Snug layout, because if it has no positioned ancestor then it will cover the entire viewport, which is usually what you want.
-Since Regions have `position: relative`, a Module inside a Region will cover that Region.
-Unlike Regions, Modules accept a `style` prop, so you can give them an appearance.
-By default, Modules do not have a scrollbar, and any content that does not fit within them will be hidden.
-You can make a Module scrollable by adding a `scroll` prop.
+- Boxes have `position: relative`, so a Stack or Shelf inside a Box will stretch to fill the Box.
+- Boxes take the following props:
+  - `expand` tells the Box to fill any leftover space in its parent Stack or Shelf.
+If the Box's content is too big for the available space, the Box will take its size from its content and overflow its parent.
+  - `clip` (only valid if using `expand`) tells the Box to be _no bigger_ than the available space in its parent.
+If the Box's content doesn't fit, it will overflow and be hidden.
+  - `scroll` (only valid if using `clip`) tells the Box to display scrollbars if its content overflows.
+  - `style`

 ## Features